Registration is Now Open!

 A recent survey of CIC member colleges and universities revealed that more than three-quarters offer post-baccalaureate degree programs.
 A large majority of survey respondents—a mix of provosts and other senior academic administrators—also reported that “graduate programs are vital or critical to the survival of the institution.”

-In 2026, CIC is launching a new network to support graduate education at our member institutions.
-This will be a place for the senior administrators who develop and manage graduate programs to gather and share expertise with their peers.
-It will be a place to dig deeply into common challenges and identify practical solutions.
-It will be a place to share data, evolving standards, and best practices.
-It will be a resource to help independent colleges launch and sustain graduate programs that are efficient, effective, and excellent.
+This spring, CIC launched a new network to support graduate education at our member institutions.
+This is a dedicated place for the senior administrators who develop and manage graduate programs to gather and share expertise with their peers.
+It’s a place to dig deeply into common challenges and identify practical solutions.
+It’s a place to share data, evolving standards, and best practices.
+It’s a resource to help independent colleges launch and sustain graduate programs that are efficient, effective, and excellent.
+Learn more about the network operates from month to month.

 The network is for institutions that are launching new graduate programs, growing or maintaining existing programs, or maybe struggling with or preparing to sunset existing grad programs.